-A castle was established on this site in the 9th century, and a Romanesque
+A castle was built on this site in the 9th century, and a Romanesque

 palace was erected in the 12th.
 In the 14th century, under the reign of